 Walls, Ceilings, Doors, and Windows

-During a kitchen renovation, walls and ceilings are usually in need of a new coat of paint.
-Since the kitchen gets a lot of use, the walls usually dirty quickly and will benefit from a fresh coat of paint.
-Most homeowners can do it themselves, but depending on the difficulty, may need to be handled by a professional.
+During a kitchen renovation, walls and ceilings usually need a new coat of paint.
+Since the kitchen gets a lot of use, the walls are usually dirty quickly and will benefit from a fresh coat of paint.

 Faucets and Plumbing

-Depending on the age of the kitchen, there may be the need for some plumbing rework.
-There may be a need to move, repair, or replace plumbing.
-Older homes might have worn out pipes and drains that need to be updated.
 Replacing an older sink, faucet and fixtures with more modern ones is not a large expense but can make a difference in a kitchen remodel.
-A single basin or drop-in sink with a built-in soap dispenser are nice features to have.
+A single basin or drop-in sink with a built-in soap dispenser is a nice feature to have.

 Design